wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 Output: (Counts)
 - Depends largely on what continents are owned...
+  - Bonuses are as follows:
+    - 2 for South America
+    - 2 for Oceania
+    - 3 for Africa
+    - 5 for Europe
+    - 5 for North America
+    - 7 for Asia
+  - Note that if you own all the continents, the game is over, therefore the maximal bonus you could achieve here is:
+    - 7 + 5 + 5 + 3 + 2 = 22 (Asia, North America, Europe, Africa, either of Oceania/South America)
-- If the player owns \< 12 territories, give them 3 additional armies.
+- If the player owns \< 12 territories, they will earn 3 armies from *owning territories*
+  - This figure does NOT include any continent bonuses they may have.
+  - This also means that the absolute MINIMUM amount of armies a player may earn on a turn is **3**.
-- If the player owns \>= 12 territories, give them the number of territories / 3 additional armies.
+- If the player owns \>= 12 territories, give them: floor(num territories owned / 3)
+  - This means you can get a MAXIMAL amount of armies from territories by owning *41* territories (if a player owns 42 the game is over)
+  - This will award you with **13** armies BEFORE any continent bonuses are taken into account.
 - Add the results together for continent bonuses and number of armies based on how many territories are owned
+- The absolutely minimum you could expect to see from this function is **3**
+- The absolute maximum you could expect to see from this function is **22 + 13 = 35**

 ## BVA Step 4